pocomane/brewed-in-the-apocalypse/bita.md

 The game status that instead have such effects, is kept in the "Character sheet" managed by each player.

-On these, all the mechanically relevant elements are preceded by a symbols as described in the relative section.
-Any  text that does not have any symbols, is just a note of the player that does not have any mechanical or fictional consequence.
-It may be useful to separate each kind of element in a dedicated list but always keep the described symbols.

 Then each player will chose one character from the playbook, and they will copy all the information on their character sheet.
 Like the setting, the characters are described by few sentences, to leave the space for the player to add new